emotions and learning image

 But when the pandemic of 2020 caused classes around the world to learn online, anxieties and negative emotions were felt by both students and teachers.

-student learning online
+learning online classroom

 Negative emotions tied to learning online were also caused by various factors including;